V4Fire/Client/src/form/b-input/README.md

 ### [textHint]

-Text, which will display after input value as placeholder
+An additional text hint that is shown after the non-empty input text.
+Mind, the hint value does not affect a component value.

 ```
 < b-input :textHint = 'in catalog'